 One in eight New Zealand young people (2 – 17 years) had time away from school or ECE last year due to problems with their teeth.
 For one in nine children, their parent took time off work in the last year due to problems with their child’s teeth or mouth.

-Good oral health means more than just having good teeth and a nice smile, it is critical for good health and well-being.
+Good oral health is more than just having good teeth and a nice smile - it is important for good health and well-being.
 Teeth are important for good nutrition, language development, and self-esteem.

 Tooth decay is associated with speech development problems, difficulty sleeping, lost school days, and difficulty learning and concentrating.
 Most cases of tooth decay are preventable.

-Establishing good oral health habits early gives benefits over a child’s whole lifetime.
-Tooth decay in primary teeth is associated with tooth decay in permanent teeth, which in turn is associated with diabetes and heart disease.
+Establishing good oral health habits early has benefits over a child’s whole lifetime.
+Tooth decay in baby teeth is associated with tooth decay in adult teeth, which in turn is associated with diabetes and heart disease.

-The aim of the campaign is to improve oral health for children under 5.
-The key message is that baby teeth are important and necessary for the health of permanent teeth, and encourages parents and caregivers to brush their little one's baby teeth twice a day with fluoride toothpaste.
+Baby teeth are important and necessary for the health of permanent teeth, and parents and caregivers are encouraged to brush their little one's teeth twice a day with flouride toothpaste.

 The Community Dental Service provides FREE dental care to eligible children living in South Canterbury or Canterbury from birth until School Year 8.
 If you are new to the region you need to enrol with the Community Dental Service.
 To enrol or to make an appointment contact the Community Dental Service: 0800 TINTY TEETH (846 983) or firstname.lastname@example.org

 Teenagers can have a FREE dental check-up from a local dentist until their 18th birthday if they are at school, on a course, working or looking for work.
 Call 0800 TALK TEETH (0800 825 583) for more information or email@example.com.
 To find a dentist in South Canterbury click here.